 - It is best enjoyed at an easy pace.
 I know you might be tempted to rush through this area to get to the next site, but I promise this is worth the time.

-- I know there are tours that run this road, but self-driving will give you the freedom of exploring how and when you want to.
+- I know some tours run this road, but self-driving will give you the freedom to explore how and when you want to.

 - You might need to pull over to let other bigger vehicles pass you by.

 - The drive is well-marked.
 We never worried we were on the wrong road, it was simple to follow.